osmcode/osmcode.github.io/_libosmium_manual/03_building.md

 tested well on 32 bit systems.
 Here are some issues you might run into:

 * Google Sparsehash does not work on 32 bit machines in our use case.
+  Support for it is deprecated and will be removed in a future version.
 * The `mmap` system call is called with a `size_t` argument, so it can't give you more than 4GByte of memory on 32 bit systems.
 This might be a problem.